Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 | Diet high in red meat | Breast cancer  |                 0.03 |             2 | 2450 (-0.791 to 5230)       | Behavioural |
 | Low physical activity | Breast cancer  |                 0.01 |             2 | 415 (83.3 to 729)           | Behavioural |

-Overall, the GBD model suggests that only about one-third (35%) of the US breast cancer burden can currently be attributed to known risk factors.
-The rest reflects unmeasured influences, from reproductive history and hormonal exposures to gene–environment interactions that are still poorly understood.
+*Attribution:* Overall, the GBD model suggests that only about one-third (35%) of the US breast cancer burden can currently be attributed to known risk factors.
+The rest reflects unmeasured influences, from reproductive history and hormonal exposures to environment interactions that are still poorly understood.

 <details markdown="1">
   <summary><strong>View YLL Table</strong></summary>